-What are other concrete ways we can get to know our neighbors and foster community?Come walk with God...across the street.
+What are other concrete ways you can get to know your neighbors and foster community?Come walk with God...across the street.

 Jill Douglas is a mom, expat, and writer who got started blogging about living in Mexico.
 After realizing that she was a bit evangelical about Mexico, she then found out that it’s even more fun to write about faith!
 She blogs at jillmichelledouglas.com.

 Did you enter the giveaway yet?

 - Week 3 – Walking with God Through Relationships Giveaway: one grand prize of the Grace and Love: When Parenting Is Really Hard kit, a copy of Christmas Peace for Busy Moms, a 6 oz jar of 100% natural Mexican Vanilla Extract, a Marriage Prayer Printable, and a digital copy of Time to Pray: A Prayer Walk through Psalm 103; four secondary winners of the Grace and Love: When Parenting Is Really Hard kit, a 6 oz jar of 100% natural Mexican Vanilla Extract, a Marriage Prayer Printable, and a digital copy of Time to Pray: A Prayer Walk through Psalm 103.